Skip to main content

 What is a Cover Letter?

-A cover letter (personal statement) introduces yourself and explains your trip's purpose to the visa officer.
+A cover letter (personal statement) introduces yourself and explains the purpose of your trip to the visa officer.

-While not always mandatory, a good cover letter can strengthen your application by clearly presenting your travel plans and demonstrating you'll return home.
+While not always mandatory, a good cover letter can strengthen your application by clearly presenting your travel plans and demonstrating you will return home.

 Cover Letter Basics